mattbanks/dotfiles-syntax-highlighting-st2/README.md

 - `zprofile`
 - `zpreztorc`

-If you want other file types, add them in or submit a pull request.
+If you want other file types add them in or submit a pull request.

 ### Credits